A comparison between Fixed Price and Time and Material Contract

 What type of Contract do you prefer while outsourcing your software development?

 A Fixed Price Contract and Time and Material Contract are generically used agreements throughout the market.
 Each has its own pros & cons and is compatible with certain development methodologies.
 Hence, it is important to align your development approach with the right pricing contract.
-Below, we will discuss what they are and the differences between T&M and fixed-price model contract management.

 What is a Fixed Price Contract?